techmania-team/techmania-docs/English/Skins.md

 ![An image demonstrating a drag curve being stretched in the left half](https://imgur.com/1wZbgA6.png)

-`holdTrailEnd` and `repeatHoldTrailEnd` are images attached to the end of their respective hold trails, typically used for shadows and glows.
-They will be automatically scaled so that their height match the hold trail, while keeping the aspect ratio of the sprites unchanged.
+`holdTrailEnd`, `repeatHoldTrailEnd` and `repeatPathEnd` are images attached to the end of their respective trails/paths, typically used for shadows and glows.
+They will be automatically scaled so that their height match the trail/path, while keeping the aspect ratio of the sprites unchanged.

 ![An image demonstrating a repeat hold trail and its end](https://imgur.com/lNSPcJk.png)